-If your energy bill is escalating but your still not feeling cool, it’s a good idea to schedule a routine AC maintenance appointment.
-The cooling pros at DeHart Air Conditioning can do a complete review of your central air’s systems, as well as make sure that filters are fresh and your thermostat is programmed properly.
-If it has been a while since you’ve given your heating and cooling system some TLC, it may be in need of a “look under the hood.”
-Clogged air filters, leaky ductwork, and worn down equipment will most certainly keep your home heating and cooling bills higher than they need to be.
+If your energy bill is escalating but your still not feeling cool, it is an innovative idea to schedule a routine AC maintenance appointment.
+The cooling pros at DeHart Air Conditioning can do a complete review of your central air’s systems, as well as make sure that filters are fresh, and your thermostat is programmed properly.
+If it has been a while since you have given your heating and cooling system some TLC, it may need a “look under the hood.”
+Clogged air filters, leaky ductwork, and worn-down equipment will most certainly keep your home heating and cooling bills higher than they need to be.
 Scheduling regular maintenance with DeHart will ensure that any failing parts are serviced and replaced before they cause a furnace or air conditioner emergency.

 USE A PROGRAMMABLE THERMOSTAT

-If you’re cranking up the AC to cool one particularly warm room, it could be time to consider adding a ductless mini-split heat pump to your Chickasha OK home.
-DeHArt Air Conditioning recommend the energy-efficient Mitsubishi Electric ductless mini-split for effortless cooling (and heating) without the expense of bulky ductwork.
-A mini-split consists of two units, an outside heat pump and an inside air handler, which is controlled with the touch of a button.
-They’re easy to install and provide specific cooling for bedrooms, additions or anywhere it’s needed.
+If you are cranking up the AC to cool one particularly warm room, it could be time to consider adding a ductless mini-split heat pump to your Chickasha OK home.
+DeHart Air Conditioning recommend the energy-efficient Mitsubishi Electric ductless mini-split for effortless cooling (and heating) without the expense of bulky ductwork.
+A mini split consists of two units, an outside heat pump and an inside air handler, which is controlled with the touch of a button.
+They are easy to install and provide specific cooling for bedrooms, additions or anywhere it is needed.

 UPDATE YOUR CENTRAL AIR